CoderAD4/AI_Proj/README.md

 It is highly recommended to use a virtual environment to manage dependencies:

-//Create the environment
+#Create the environment
 python -m venv venv

-//Activate the environment
+#Activate the environment
-//On Windows PowerShell:
+#On Windows PowerShell:
 .\venv\Scripts\Activate
-//On Linux/macOS or Git Bash:
+#On Linux/macOS or Git Bash:
 source venv/bin/activate